inappstory/android-sdk/docs/InAppStoryManager.md

 ```

 >**Attention!**
->Methods `create()` and `userId()` can generate `DataException` if SDK was not initialized.
-Strictly recommend to catch `DataException` for additional info.
+>Methods create() and userId() can generate DataException if SDK was not initialized.
+Strictly recommend to catch DataException for additional info.

 **Context and userId - is not optional parameters.
-They can't be null.
 UserId can't be longer than 255 characters.** Api key is a SDK authorization key.
 It can be set through `Builder` or in `values/constants.xml`
 ```xml
 	<string name="csApiKey">xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx</string>
 ```